geokyr/diploma-thesis/notes.md

 - Scaling of new features
 - Log/Quantile/Box-Cox transformations of new features

-- One hot encode the hour bin
 - Feature engineering
 - Feature selection and feature importance
 - SHAP values
+- Hour bin and one hot encoding
 - Extra distances (euclidean, manhattan, heaversine)
 - Center and diff of lat and long coordinates
 - Clustering features like MiniKBatchMeans for start and end coordinates, PCA for all coordinates